Jann5s/BSplineImgInterp/README.md

   c*            : BSpline coefficient image (single)

   \* in/outputs marked with an asterisk are optional

-The original author provides three versions of the code, one for MAC, Unix and PC.
-I've only tested the MAC version.
-BSplineImgInterp.c includes the code from the lib directory.
-This way, different versions can easily be interchanged by renaming lib_MAC, lib_UNIX or lib_PC to lib.

  Written by Jan Neggers, 2018 Paris

+# Copyright:
- This file is merely a wrapper around code provided by P. Thevenaz.
-Use of the original code is done with the permision of the author, provided that the following message remains with this code:
+This code is using the MIT licence.
+The original code provided by P. Thevenaz is provided with this repo with the permision of the author, provided that the following message remains with this code:

  This C program is based on the following paper:
         P. Thevenaz, T. Blu, M. Unser, "Interpolation Revisited,"